NFL Rumors: Two Teams Drop Out Of The Race To Land Tom Brady

 “The idea of a tour sounds nice.
 But those almost never happen with top-tier free agents in the NFL,” Breer wrote.
 “The market moves too fast, which means no one, not the teams and not the players, has the time to let one play out.”

 There are still many insiders who believe that Brady will remain with the Patriots.
 As Tom Curran of NBC Sports Boston reported, Brady still feels a close connection to the Patriots and is prepared to listen carefully to the team’s pitch to keep him there for the remainder of his career.
-A big part of that will pressing Brady on just how much control he has with the franchise and how much has been put in place to accommodate his wishes.
+A big part of that will include showing Brady on just how much control he has with the franchise and how much has been put in place to accommodate his wishes.

-“Wherever he goes, there won’t be one guy who knows what he wants done and how he wants it done,” Curran cited an NFL source.
+“Wherever he goes, there won’t be one guy who knows what he wants done and how he wants it done,” Curran wrote, cited an NFL source.
 “Is he going to coach the receivers coach on how to coach the receivers?
 Or coach the offensive coordinator?
 There’s a million things.”